upb-lea/FEM_Magnetics_Toolbox/documentation/source/user_guide_model_creation.rst

 Viewing the Mesh in Gmsh
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To visualize the mesh in Gmsh after it has been generated, Here are two ways to view the mesh:
+To visualize the mesh in Gmsh after it has been generated, there are two ways to view the mesh:

 **Option 1: Direct Visualization in Gmsh**